Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-2 overall there, this year.
+- Chicago has two wins against the spread, and is 2-2 overall, at home this season.

-- This season, in four home games, Chicago has gone over the total once.
+- In four home games this season, Chicago has hit the over once.

-- Baltimore is 2-2 overall, with just one win against the spread, on the road.
+- Baltimore is 2-2 overall, with just one win against the spread, in away games.

-- The Ravens are winless ATS (0-2) as 4.5-point favorites or more on the road.
+- The Ravens are winless ATS (0-2) on the road as 4.5-point favorites or more.

-- This season, in four road games, Baltimore has gone over the total once.
+- Baltimore has hit the over once in four road games this season.

 Powered by Data Skrive.